No Products in the Cart

 With great thanks,

 New business relationships are a good excuse to send a customer appreciation letter.
-It could be that you landed a large account or maybe an existing customer made an exceptionally large purchase.
+It could be that you landed a new small business account or maybe an existing customer made an exceptionally large purchase.
+New customers are particularly fertile ground for gratitude.
+A well-timed customer appreciation letter defines the relationship in positive terms right from the beginning, turning a new customer into a loyal customer.
+A thank you note for repeat business ensures your customer knows you recognize their contribution.
 When customers do your bottom line a favor it’s a good idea to show them your gratitude.

 Make sure to include details about the transaction so that it’s clear you are sending your customer a personalized message and not just a stock thank you that every customer gets.
+This helps to build the business relationship.
 You can simply insert your own details into our sample letter.

 You might structure your letter like this:

 We wanted to let you know how grateful we are for your recent purchase.
 We really hope you enjoy the pop-up trailer.
 One of our employees has a similar model, and she and her family love to vacation with it.

 We know that you could have bought from any one of our competitors, but you chose us.
 For that, and all of your previous purchases, we wanted to say thank you.
 You’re a valued customer and we’ll continue to strive for the best customer service we can offer.
 If you care to share any future stories from the road, we’d love to hear them.
 Thanks again!